midoBB/Readeck/src/docs/src/en/bookmark-list.md

 The action buttons perform the following:

-Favourite
+Favorite
-: This toggles the favourite status of the bookmark.
+: This toggles the favorite status of the bookmark.

 Archive
 : This moves the bookmark to the archives (or removes it from there).